Knowing Is Half the Battle: Stopping the Autism Stigma after Sandy Hook

 Researchers in Denmark found that, in the cases studied, only 0.9 percent of patients with childhood autism were convicted of criminal behavior, as compared with 18.9 percent of cases in which the individual did not have any autism spectrum or developmental disorder, according to the U.S. National Library of Medicine.
 UK blog Left Brain Right Brain translates the statistics into layman’s terms: “Yes, autistics are as much as 20 times less likely to be convicted of crimes as their ‘typical’ counterparts.”
 For the people wondering, the Danish researchers also studied atypical autism and Asperger’s syndrome specifically and determined that those individuals also displayed lower rates of criminal behavior than those without a developmental disorder diagnosis, though the difference was less remarkable.

 Studies show that criminal convictions of individuals who had childhood autism occur as much as 20 times less frequently than in the general population.
 Could you imagine what a better place the world would be if 20 times fewer crimes were committed among these “typical” individuals in the comparison group?
-Photo Credit: Wikimedia Commons.
+Photo Credit: Malingering, Wikimedia Commons (Creative Commons license).

 On the occasions when violence and autism do intersect – because individuals with autism face many of the same (if not more) challenges that can drive even individuals without any disorder to violence – it is rarely in nightmarish planned social acts of violence, like mass shootings.
 “Researchers distinguish between two types of aggression: affective and predatory,” reported a Slate article following the Sandy Hook Elementary School shooting.
 Affective aggression refers to violent reactive outbursts, like yelling or hitting.
 The dangers of affective violence committed by any person (whether autism is a factor or not) shouldn’t be underestimated, but there is a major difference between aggressive yelling or hitting that results from snapping under environmental pressure and, say, shooting up a school or a movie theater.
 When the shooter “donned black fatigues and a military vest, drove to Sandy Hook Elementary School with three of his mother’s guns, and ruthlessly gunned down everyone he found—this was an example of predatory aggression that is generally not seen in the autistic population,” the Slate author added.